The Employment Law Review: Argentina

 The distribution of working hours is an exclusive right of the employer and no administrative authorisation is required to establish labour schedules.

 Overtime is work rendered in excess of the standard working hours.
 Employees who work overtime receive an additional payment of 50 per cent of their salary on weekdays, and double their salary on Saturday afternoons, Sundays and holidays.
-Case law has determined that services rendered in excess of the working hours agreed by the parties, but not beyond the working hours established by law, do not give rise to payment as overtime.5
+Case law has determined that payment for overtime is not applicable to services rendered in excess of the working hours agreed by the parties but not beyond the working hours established by law.4

 Foreign nationals are protected by the same local employment laws as Argentine nationals.